jmeekhof/vaderXquery/README.md

 This is an XQuery implementation of [vaderSentiment](https://github.com/cjhutto/vaderSentiment).

 ## Why?
 Good question.
 The Python implementation works well.
 My particular problem involved a large dataset already existing on a MarkLogic server.
-Given the time I had to work on the project and the number of items that needed analysis porting this library to XQuery made sense.
+Given the time I had to work on the project and the number of items that needed analysis porting, this library to XQuery made sense.

 # Installation
 This XQuery library is intended to be installed as a submodule within your project.
 I would suggest something along the lines of: